nci/gsky/Documents/ows/README.md

 List of Documents
 -----------------

-GSKY is currently delivered through **TerriaMap** alone.
+GSKY is currently delivered through **TerriaMap**.
 Providing another client for using GSKY might increase the user base considerably.
 Several such clients are being considered, *e.g.* **ArcGIS, QGIS** and **NASA WorldView**.

 Some documents listed here describe the ArcGIS suite of programs that could be used as GSKY clients.
-Others include **"GSKY User Guide"**, **"GSKY Developer Guide"**, **"Setting up GSKY server"**, **"Crawling data into the MAS database"**, etc. More documents will be added as required.
+Others include **"GSKY User Guide"**, **"GSKY Developer Guide"**, **"Setting up GSKY server"**, **"Adding data into MAS"**, etc. More documents will be added as required.

+This is an evolving README and the list of docs below may not be in alphabetical order, but the captions will match the names of the documents.

 ArcGIS_Online_Tutorial (\*.pptx)
 ---